michaelchadwick/logo-says-hello/README.md

 # logo-says-hello
 Simple procedure to have Logo the turtle greet the user.

-Requires the macOS Logo interpreter ASCLogo: https://www.alancsmith.co.uk/logo/
+Requires the macOS Logo interpreter ACSLogo: https://www.alancsmith.co.uk/logo/